amperity/lein-monolith/doc/config.md

 `apps/app-a`, or end with a wildcard `*` to indicate that all child directories should be searched for projects, like `libs/*`.
 Note that this only works with a single level of wildcard matching at the end of the path.
+If you would like to search recursively you can indicate that using `lib/**` and it will search for all subdirectories containing a `project.clj` file.

 ## Config Inheritance